github1/meshage/README.md

 });
 ```

-The `router` instanced passed to  type exposes two methods:
+The `router` instance passed to the `start` callback exposes two methods:

 ### Send